Kokkini/SabeRL/DESIGN-GameAgnosticRL.md

  * Action is an array of numbers
  * Each element can represent:
  *   - Discrete action: 0 or 1 (button press)
- *   - Continuous action: any number in a range (e.g., mouse position, joystick)
+ *   - Continuous action: any real-valued number (original units; no normalization)
  * Example: [1, 0, 0.5, -0.3] means action 0 is active (1), action 1 is inactive (0),
  *         action 2 is continuous (0.5), action 3 is continuous (-0.3)
  */